 - The project team uses post-it notes to write the task in brief language.
 Then as the work goes from To-Do –> In Progress –> Complete they move the post-it notes as needed.

-The team already knew the Goal, has defined Roles, and we were continually re-working and adjusting its procedures…and they created a visual progress chart, that the team can look at and measure success and completion.
+The team already knew the Goal and defined Roles.
+We were continually re-working and adjusting its procedures… they created a visual progress chart that the team could look at and measure success and completion.

 - Tasks that need to be done.
 At the beginning of the project, and each meeting things that need to be completed and started and explored and written on post-it notes.
 They are affixed to the outer ring.